zknone/zknone/README.md

 ---

-### 📈 Key Achievements
+### 📈 Key Achievements (Working experience)

 * **Performance Optimization:** Boosted rendering speed for heavy-load screens by 60% through advanced memoization (React.memo, useMemo) and selector optimization.
 Improved load times for key scenarios by 15-25% by optimizing API interactions and state management.
 * **System Architecture:** Architected and refactored a resilient, modular WebSocket layer for telemedicine systems, replacing a legacy 5000+ line codebase to ensure message delivery stability and simplified scalability.
 * **Real-time Communication & WebRTC:** Implemented comprehensive Real-time functionality for sending, editing, forwarding, and answering messages and media, as well as managing chats and channels.
 Integrated WebRTC to enable high-quality in-platform audio and video consultations.
 * **Advanced Chat Features:** Developed instant messaging, media exchange, and real-time statuses (online/typing).Created complex UI elements, including virtualized message lists and custom context menus using React Portals.
 * **Technical Debt Reduction:** Led the refactoring of 30+ legacy components (3000+lines each) and established a UI-kit with 70+ reusable elements, cutting code duplication by 50%.
 * **Type Safety:** Achieved 100% type safety in chat modules by eliminating "any" types and migrating the project to TypeScript Strict Mode.